 There are a variety of circumstances that can affect how program income is treated.
-If you anticipate generating program income, please contact your COPS Office program manager or COPS Office state accountant for guidance.
+If you anticipate generating program income, please contact your COPS Office program manager, grant program specialist, or designated financial analyst for guidance.

 How should recipients report program income?